londonmeanswild/museum-experience/_posts/2018-11-08-usability-review.md

 In our discussion, Chris asked specifically what kind of data UT2 would want access to as a user, what kinds of charts would be useful, and what kind of layouts may be more intuitive.
 UT2 said that she wants to know if visitors are getting the takeaway that UT2 is intending.
 This is the information she voiced as most crucial.
 Chris also specifically asked how we should organize questions, comments, and feedback.
 UT2 pointed out that questions are different from suggestions which are different from general feedback and event-specific feedback.
 This supported our idea that we needed to explicitly separate comments, suggestions, and questions so people can have an idea for the type of feedback they should expect.
 UT2 also had multiple ideas about other functionality that we could add to the design; however, due to time limitations, we decided not to implement these changes (otherwise, it would require additional tests to make sure we implemented them correctly).

 We did not make any changes to the paper prototype after UT2 since we wanted to see if UT3, a curator, had similar responses and navigation patterns to UT2.
-The recommended changes by UT2 were (the recommendations below that we actually implemented are shown in the table later on this page):
+The recommended changes by UT2 are listed below:
 * Ability to navigate from data analytics to comments
 * Amazon review organizational style in bar chart for feedback, each bar takes you to the corresponding feedback.
 * Add help feature to home screen